Home

 We go through more detailed descriptions of these four phases on separate pages:

-The real accumulated cost typically looks like the following graphical representation of the fundamentals of project management:
+The actual accumulated cost typically looks like the red line:

-We tend to spend less in definition and planning phase but have to pay a multiple of those savings in implementation and closure phase, and thus we cannot stay within the planned budget.
+We tend to spend less in the definition and planning phase but have to pay multiple of those savings in the implementation and closure phase, and thus, exceed the planned schedule and budget, or fall short of the scope or quality of project results.

 What are the reasons for this phenomenon?

-Having managed many projects, from small to medium, to large, to very large, we can see reasons in the following areas:
+Experience with having managed many projects, from small to medium, to large, show us more tangible reasons in the following areas:

 • Poor planning results because those who do the planning (usually the sales team) are not experienced in managing project implementation and closure.

-• Insufficient handover from sales team to implementation team, and insufficient support by experienced project managers towards the sales team.
+• Insufficient handover from the sales team to the implementation team, and insufficient support by experienced project managers towards the sales team.

 • Lack of stakeholder management throughout the project life cycle.